This is the webb home of Christian ”Chris” Frost SMØO / SAØDIJ

 He also was an avid CW operator, the kind that could listen and translate the dashes and dots in his head in real time, while still talking to me on the side… CW is something I would love to master, but sadly I have had too little time to get really good at it, so far 😉

 My first own ”real” radios was a pair of Lafayette HA-73A CB walkie-talkie´s.
-Bought them in -78 or -80 (funny, but it was the same radioshop where I would have my first job as a TV-repar guy several years later) and I still have them, in mint condition and in the original box !!!
+Bought them in -78 or -80 (funny, but it was the same radio-shop where I would have my first job as a TV-repair guy several years later) and I still have them, in mint condition and in the original box !!!

 At last, I finally got around to getting my own Ham Radio License in November 2007, better late than never, right ?

-I have always loved building stuff, and to tinker with electronics, so I am an engineer in electronics, even tough I have worked as a full time musician for over 10 years, and toured every continent except Australia…Hi !
+I have always loved building stuff, and to tinker with electronics, so I am an engineer in electronics, even tough I have worked as a full time musician for over 10 years which later turned into a long career as a sound-engineer, both live and in studios, and subsequently I ended up having toured every continent except Australia…Hi !
+Alongside this I serviced, built, installed and constructed everything imaginable from big installation sound systems to customising and repairing guitar and bass amp´s, all with tubes of course 🙂

 I use a lot of home-brew stuff and it is almost as fun as the on air-time.
 To spend time in my workshop, the creativity and the joy of constructing gadgets and things from scratch is really rewarding and brings a lot of positive energy as well as a great feeling of accomplishment !

 For me, homebrewing, ”DIY” or what ever you prefer to call it is a just as interesting and important part of our wonderful hobby as being on the air.
-I firmly believe that a ham must be curiosity and possess an interest in the fundamentals and the principles of radio and the propagation of the waves we make.
+I firmly believe that a ham must be curios and possess an interest in understanding the fundamentals and the principles of radio and the propagation of the waves we create and, if we are lucky, receive!

-Earlier I have had the honor of founding and being President of the SKØZA Ham Radio Club for several years.
+I have also had the honour of founding and being President of the SKØZA Ham Radio Club for several years.
 Please check it out at: www.sk0za.se

 Best 73’s to you all…